navidrome/website/content/en/docs/getting-started/extauth-quickstart.md

 By default, externalized authentication is disabled.
 To enable it:

-1. Set the `ReverseProxyWhitelist` option to tell Navidrome which IP address to trust.
+1. Set the `ExtAuth.TrustedSources` option to tell Navidrome which IP address to trust.
-2. Optionally customize the `ReverseProxyUserHeader` option if your proxy uses a different header than the default `Remote-User`
+2. Optionally customize the `ExtAuth.UserHeader` option if your proxy uses a different header than the default `Remote-User`

 In your Navidrome configuration:
 ```
 ## IP address of your reverse proxy (CIDR notation)
-ND_REVERSEPROXYWHITELIST=192.168.1.10/32
+ND_EXTAUTH_TRUSTEDSOURCES=192.168.1.10/32
 ## Optional: Change the header if needed (this is the default)
-ND_REVERSEPROXYUSERHEADER=Remote-User
+ND_EXTAUTH_USERHEADER=Remote-User
 ```

 {{< alert title="Security Note" color="warning" >}}
-Only add IP addresses you trust to the whitelist.
+Only add IP addresses you trust to the trusted sources.
 Navidrome will accept the username from any requests coming from these addresses without further verification.
 {{< /alert >}}

 #### Special Value for UNIX Sockets

-If you're using UNIX sockets (with the `Address` option), use `@` in your `ReverseProxyWhitelist` option to accept the authentication header of requests from the socket:
+If you're using UNIX sockets (with the `Address` option), use `@` in your `ExtAuth.TrustedSources` option to accept the authentication header of requests from the socket:

 ```
 ND_ADDRESS=/var/run/navidrome.sock
-ND_REVERSEPROXYWHITELIST=@
+ND_EXTAUTH_TRUSTEDSOURCES=@
 ```

 ### User Management